Evolution of Vehicle Architecture

 The pictures tell the story.

-More features means more computing power, more data and more power distribution than ever before.
-And as the car becomes a supercomputer, with more and more features and connectivity, its architecture or foundation needs to change radically.
+More features mean more computing power, more data and more power distribution than ever before.
+And as the car becomes a supercomputer, with more features and connectivity, its architecture or foundation needs to change radically.
 The historical vehicle architecture approach no longer works – it can’t support the growth in content and complexity.
+Aptiv has an extensive heritage of helping OEMs navigate the evolution of vehicle architecture, one that will continue as we look ahead to the coming decades.

 How helpful was this article?